dsgissin/blog/_posts/2019-06-12-canonical_spaces_1.markdown

 This 2-layer linear example is far from a deep convolutional ReLU network, but we can already see interesting phenomena in this example that exist in optimization of real networks.

 The main thing we can gather from this example is the **importance of balance netween the norms of the layers** at initialization and during the optimization process.
-Looking at the parameteric gradient, if the norm of $$v$$ is much larger than the norm of $$U$$, then the gradient of the function will be huge (and the same goes for large $$U$$ and small $$v$$).
+Looking at the parameteric gradient, $$(U^{T}U + \left\lVert v\right\rVert^{2}I)x$$, if either the norm of $$v$$ or the norm of $$U$$ is very large, then the gradient of the function will be huge even if the other's norm is small.
 This means we need to initialize the parameters such that they have similar norms, like we do in practice.
-This generalizes to real neural networks as the exploding/vanishing gradient problem...
+This issue arrises in real neural networks as the exploding/vanishing gradient problem...

-Another interesting thing we can gather, is the $$possible importance of learning rate decay for deep models$$.
+Another interesting thing we can gather, is the **possible importance of learning rate decay for deep models**.
 For example, if the minimum of our loss function was some linear function with a very large $$\ell_{2}$$ norm, than a large learning rate could cause the dynamics to blow up when the parameters become large (since the gradient norm grows with the parameters).
 However, a small learning rate would take a very long time to converge.
-This suggests a learning rate schedule that is correlated with the norm of our model (more on that later).
+This suggests a new motivation for learning rate schedules that stems from the effects of the norm of our model on the gradient norm.

 ## A More General View

 In the next post I'll be exploring non-linear neural networks, but before we get there we should take a step back and try to generalize what we just saw for deep linear networks.

 We had two ways of looking at the same family of functions.
 The first was a canonical parameterization, where every function in our family had a unique parameterization and the function space was linear.
 The second was an over-parameterized representation, where every function in our family had many possible parameterizations.
 We also had a non-linear mapping from the parameteric space to the canonical one.
-Let's define the canonical parameters as $$\Theta=\mathbb{R}^{q}$$ and the deep parmeterization's parameters as $$\mathcal{W}=\mathbb{R}^{p}$$.
-The mapping between some $$W$$ and some $$\theta$$ can be written as $$\Psi:\mathcal{W} \rightarrow \Theta$$.
+Let's define the canonical parameters as $$\Theta \subset \mathbb{R}^{q}$$ and the deep parmeterization's parameters as $$\mathcal{W} \subset \mathbb{R}^{p}$$.
+The mapping between a deep parameterization $$W$$ and it's corresponding $$\theta$$ can be written as $$\psi:\mathcal{W} \rightarrow \Theta$$.

 So far we looked at how the gradients behave in the two spaces for the linear 2-layer example, but it should be interesting to see more generally how the loss landscape looks like between the two spaces.